-In this tutorial, you’ll learn valuable tips and best practices for data modelling in Power BI.
+In this tutorial, you’ll learn valuable tips and best practices for data modeling in Power BI.
 You can watch the full video of this tutorial at the bottom of this blog.

-This is one of the four pillars of Power BI report development and is a proven method to develop reports with ease.
-Honing in on your data modelling skills will greatly improve your reports and outputs.
+Data Modeling is one of the four pillars of Power BI report development and is central to the design and purpose of every report.
+Improving your data modeling skills will greatly enhance the effectiveness of your reports and the clarity and usefulness of their outputs.

-Setting up a data model starts with organizing your tables.
-There are two ways you can set them up:
+Setting up a data model starts with laying-out and organizing your tables.
+Two of the approaches commonly used are Star Schema and Waterfall.

 1. Star Schema Approach